"Sinéad Campbell-Wallace brought a purity of voice and presentation to Micaela"

 Photo: Frances Marshall

-Following a successful career as an acclaimed light-lyric soprano, Sinéad has recently made the exciting transition into fuller dramatic repertoire.
-This season’s engagements sees her covering the title role in Ariadne auf Naxos for Scottish Opera and appearing in concerts with the RTE Concert Orchestra in Galway and Dublin.
+Following a successful career as an acclaimed light-lyric soprano, Sinéad has now successfully made the exciting transition into fuller dramatic repertoire.
+Last season she her covered the title role in Ariadne auf Naxos for Scottish Opera and appeared in concerts with the RTE Concert Orchestra in Galway and Dublin.

 In concert, Sinéad has given lieder recitals at both the National Opera House and Concert Hall.
 She performed Rossini’s Stabat Mater with the RTÉ Concert Orchestra, with pianist Philip Thomas at the University Concert Hall, Limerick, and in Wexford Festival Opera’s concert series.